tymyrddin/blue-devsecops/source/index.rst

 design through integration, testing, deployment, and software delivery.
 It represents a natural and necessary evolution in the way developers and development organisations approach security.

+This path is in development.
+I eagerly await the rest ...

 .. toctree::
    :glob:
    :maxdepth: 1